noble-g/Danny-s-Diner/README.md

 </picture>-->

 ## Datasets
-All datasets exist within the dannys_diner database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.
+All datasets exist within the dannys_diner database schema

 ### Table 1: sales
 The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered